Boathouse District: CHK|Central Boathouse

 The CHK|Central Boathouse serves as home to the University of Central Oklahoma’s women’s rowing team.
 It also includes a live music venue and an art gallery, establishing it as a unique presence “where art meets the river” in the Boathouse District at the Oklahoma River.
 The CHK|Central Boathouse opened in April 2015 and is the newest boathouse in the Boathouse District.

 OU Boathouse

 Plans for the University of Oklahoma Boathouse, home to the OU Women’s NCAA Division I program, are underway.
 The facility has received $2 million in funding as part of a $12.5 million donation to support OU academics and athletics from Aubrey and Kathleen McClendon.

 RIVERSPORT Rapids

 RIVERSPORT Rapids is a non-profit recreational and athletic training whitewater and rafting center.
 The $45.6 million project is fully funded by MAPS 3, a temporary voter-approved sales tax increase.
+The venue will host the canoe slalom competition during the 2028 Summer Olympics.